Tutorial: Running fast protein QM/MM MD simulations in ASH

 Trajectory writing

 It is also good to be aware of in classical simulations, that because each timestep is so fast to compute, any additional procedure during each timestep may strongly affect the performance by increasing I/O (reading and writing to disk).
 Here we show how the act of writing the geometry to a trajectory file after each timestep, affects the overall speed.
-The trajectory-writing is always active but the frequency of writing is controlled by the traj_frequency keyword.
-If traj_frequency=1 then we write a frame to trajectory every single step (slow and produces large trajectory files) while if traj_frequency=10000 we write to the trajectory every 10000 steps (little cost and smaller files).
+Trajectory-writing is always active but the frequency of writing is controlled by the traj_frequency keyword.
+If traj_frequency=1 then we write a frame to trajectory every single step (this is slow would produces very large trajectory files, possibly filling up the scratch), while if traj_frequency=10000 we write to the trajectory every 10000 steps (little cost and smaller files).

 The table below shows that as long as traj_frequency is 1000 or larger then no severe speed-penalty is encountered.
 Calculations used Amber forcefield and ran on the GPU(CUDA).